Huge Improvements in Focus, Balance, Handwriting, and Organization for 13-Year-Old Boy

 Due to difficulties with pencil grasp, poor writing, fatigue with fine motor/writing based activities, and previously mentioned difficulties with balance and posture, focus on stimulating and integrating the grasp and palmar, ATNR, Babinski, and head righting reflexes were focused on, however he went through game-play and movements related to all the reflexes from this [Brain and Sensory Foundations] course both to practice for the treating therapist as well as for the potential positive benefits to the client.

 AP set a goal for himself to be able to participate in handwriting based activities with more positivity and enjoyment.
 AP worked to utilize the 5-step balance [from the Brain and Sensory Foundations course] during OT sessions.
 He was open to going through the process, but during the first attempts he reported feeling silly and childish.
 When re-visiting how he felt both after participating in the second acting it out as well as after participating in the true activity of writing, he reported feeling more confident and comfortable with his writing.
 This moment of clarity to the effects of positive thinking then lent itself to an open discussion of the heart-brain connection and positive thinking overall.
 AP was still hesitant and reserved in his engagement of the 5-step balance process, but was willing to engage thoughtfully in a private space.
 Overall, AP reported that he found the heart-brain connection and 5 step balance process centering and positive.
-It is worth reporting that during the active engagement in writing activities, AP required fewer cues for initiation and complete his work with increased attention to task.
+It is worth reporting that during the active engagement in writing activities, AP required fewer cues for initiation and completed his work with increased attention to task.

 During the fourth week AP demonstrated significant changes in his attitude towards participating in otherwise non-preferred writing tasks.
 AP also demonstrated improved ability to stand on one foot with hands on hips.
 Initially he was able to stand for an inconsistent 7 seconds.
 Following reflex integration activities he was able to hold his balance on one leg for over 12 seconds.